American Car Brands

 Tucker Logo

 Tucker was founded in the post-war era to offer the people of the United States an affordable, stylish, and modern automobile, the Tucker-48.
 American engineer Preston Thomas Tucker already had experience in the automobile industry, so his new project seemed very promising, and he even received a loan from the government.
-With the borrowed money, the entrepreneur bought the world’s largest factory, wanting to begin mass production of automobiles quickly.
+With the borrowed money, the entrepreneur bought the world’s largest factory, wanting to quickly begin mass production of automobiles.
 General Motors, Ford, and Chrysler realized that a strong competitor was entering the market and sued Tucker, accusing him of financial fraud.
 When the acquittal was handed down, the brand’s owner was bankrupt.
 The automobile company was closed in 1951.
 Its emblem looked like an oval coat of arms with heraldic animals, a shield, and a ribbon with the inscription “Tucker.”

 Stutz